 1. Criminal Laws.
 UNCSA employees may be subject to criminal liability under N.C.G.S. §§ 14-234 & 14-324.1 for actions involving conflicts of interest in contracting or the exploitation of certain confidential information.

 2. State Government Ethics Act Requirements

 a.
 Covered positions must comply with the State Government Ethics Act by filing a statement of economic interest with the State Ethics Commission as required by law.

 b.
 Prohibited Conduct: In addition to the requirements and prohibitions of UNCSA’s Conflicts of Interest – Employees Policy, the Chancellor is subject to the ethical standards set forth in the Article 4 of the State Government Ethics Act (N.C.G.S. §§ 138A-31 to 138A-44).

 3. Board of Governors Policy.
-The Chancellor and the Chief Financial Officer shall comply with UNC Policy Manual § 200.1, § 5.
+The Chancellor and the Vice Chancellor for Business Affairs shall comply with UNC Policy Manual § 200.1, § 5.